Hensel minimality I: Hensel minimality

 \subsection{Model theoretic notations and conventions}

-As already stated, in the entire paper, $K$ is a non-trivially valued field of characteristic zero, and outside of Sections \ref{sec:mixed} and \ref{sec:examples}, $K$ is moreover of equi-characteristic $0$.
-In the entire paper, we fix a language $\cL$ expanding the language $\Lval$ of valued fields, and we consider the valued field $K$ as an $\cL$-structure.
-As ``language of valued fields'', it suffices for us to take $\Lval = \{+,\cdot, \cO_K\}$; in any case, we only care about which sets are definable (and not how they are definable).
+As already stated, in the entire paper, $K$ is a non-trivially valued field of characteristic zero, and outside of Section \ref{sec:examples}, $K$ is moreover of equi-characteristic $0$.
+In the entire paper, we fix a language $\cL$ containing the language $\Lval$ of valued fields, and we consider the valued field $K$ as an $\cL$-structure.
+More precisely, as ``language of valued fields'', it suffices for us to take $\Lval = \{+,\cdot, \cO_K\}$, where $\valring$ is a predicate for the valuation ring; in any case, we only care about which sets are definable (and not how they are definable).
 For that reason, we will often specify languages only up to interdefinability.

 If not specified otherwise, ``definable'' always refer to the fixed language $\cL$.
 As usual, ``$\cL$-definable'' means definable (in $\cL$) without additional parameters, ``$A$-definable'' means $\cL(A)$-definable, and ``definable'' means $\cL(K)$-definable (i.e., with arbitrary parameters).